-In July 2016, the Office of the Provost appointed Dr. Neil Guppy as Senior Advisor on Academic Freedom.
+Since 2016, Dr. Neil Guppy has held the role of Senior Advisor to the Provosts on Academic Freedom.
 Dr. Guppy works to advance the centrality of academic freedom to our various missions, and develops educational materials for the university community in the support and protection of academic freedom.
 He reports to the Provosts on both the Vancouver and Okanagan campuses.

 Academic freedom consists of “the freedom, within the law, to pursue what seems to [members of the University] as fruitful avenues of inquiry, to teach and to learn unhindered by external or non-academic constraints, [and] to engage in full and unrestricted consideration of any opinion” (UBC Senate Statement, 1976).

 Academic freedom applies to “the regular members of the University” as well as “to all who are invited to participate in its forum” (UBC Senate Statement, 1976).

 Major justifications for academic freedom come in two forms.
 First, the pursuit of truth is understood to be a self-evident value of the highest order, because its discovery illuminates what has previously been mysterious or unknown.
 Second, the pure and unfettered pursuit of ideas has led to greater and greater enhancements in human wellbeing (e.g., life expectancy).

 Many experts on academic freedom feel it applies both to individuals at the university and to the university itself.
 As an institution, academic freedom implies that the decisions about who to hire, what to teach, what research infrastructure to create, and so forth are best made by academics shielded from external forces, be they commercial, cultural, political, or religious.